Mercury, Blood

 Volume Type Container Collect Temperature Transport Temperature Special Instructions

 7 mLWhole bloodEDTA (Royal blue) AmbientHEAVY METALS FORM REQUIRED to meet State Health Department requirements.
-Patient Prep: Diet, medication, and nutritional supplements may introduce interfering substances.
-Patient should be encouraged to discontinue nutritional supplements, vitamins, minerals, and non-essential over-the-counter medications upon the advice of their physician, and avoid shellfish and seafood for 48 to 72 hours.
-Transport in original collection tube.
+Patient should be encouraged to discontinue nutritional supplements, vitamins, minerals, and non-essential over-the-counter medications upon the advice of their physician and avoid shellfish and seafood for 48 to 72 hours.
+Send blood in original collection tube.

 Minimum Specimen Requirements